MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/multibinding.md

 Data bindings can be made more robust by defining fallback values to use if the binding process fails.
 This can be accomplished by optionally defining the [`FallbackValue`](xref:Xamarin.Forms.BindingBase.FallbackValue) and [`TargetNullValue`](xref:Xamarin.Forms.BindingBase.TargetNullValue) properties on a `MultiBinding` object.

-A `MultiBinding` will use its [`FallbackValue`](xref:Xamarin.Forms.BindingBase.FallbackValue) when a `IMultiValueConverter` instance returns `BindableProperty.UnsetValue`, which indicates that the converter did not produce a value.
-A `MultiBinding` will use its [`TargetNullValue`](xref:Xamarin.Forms.BindingBase.TargetNullValue) when a `IMultiValueConverter` instance returns `null`, which indicates that the converter cannot perform the conversion.
+A `MultiBinding` will use its [`FallbackValue`](xref:Xamarin.Forms.BindingBase.FallbackValue) when the `Convert` method of an `IMultiValueConverter` instance returns `BindableProperty.UnsetValue`, which indicates that the converter did not produce a value.
+A `MultiBinding` will use its [`TargetNullValue`](xref:Xamarin.Forms.BindingBase.TargetNullValue) when the `Convert` method of an `IMultiValueConverter` instance returns `null`, which indicates that the converter cannot perform the conversion.

 For more information about binding fallbacks, see [Xamarin.Forms Binding Fallbacks](binding-fallbacks.md).